jem-green/Remarkable/README.md

 * triangle grid
 * Hexagon grid

-The format is a transprent png approximatly 1404 x 1872 pixels.
+The format is a white background png approximatly 1404 x 1872 pixels.

 The process I have chosen is to initially generate the grids as svg's and then save this as png's.